charlotte12l/torchcv/README.md

 # Run on RC

-Here I introduce how I reproduce its Cityscapes result on RC Harvard Clusters.
+Here I introduce how I reproduce its DeepLabV3 Cityscapes results on RC Harvard Clusters.

 Note: Seems the author [donnyyou](https://github.com/donnyyou) did more modifications and delete the usage of apex.
 So if you don't want to install apex, I strongly recommend you to fork his [current repository](https://github.com/donnyyou/torchcv).